kadaan/systemd-docker/README.md

 `systemd` supervise the container**.
 This implies that the `docker run` flags  `--cpuset` and/or `-m` are incompatible.

-Example: `ExecStart=/path/to/systemd-docker ... --cgroups name=systemd --cgroups=cpu ... run ...`
+Example: `ExecStart=/path/to/systemd-docker ... --cgroups name=systemd --cgroups=cpu ... -- ...`

 The above command will use the `name=systemd` and `cpu` cgroups of systemd but then use Docker's cgroups for all the others, like the freezer cgroup.